Update on the International Study Tour to Mexico; Committee First-Term Programme for 2012

 The Chairperson replied that there should not be clashes; however, there were times when other Committees had legislation or urgent matters to discuss.
 This was unavoidable.
 He warned the Committee to expect legislation from the Minster for Tourism later this year.
 He hoped to work this into the programme at a later stage.

 Mr G Krumbock (DA) noted that nothing seemed to be out of place with the draft programme.
 He thought it would be helpful, given that it was halfway through government’s term of office, if the Committee drew up a list of three or four issues the Members wanted to tackle and brought in the relevant stakeholders to brief the Committee on them.
 Even though tourism figures were increasing compared to the international trend, which was shrinking, the money being spent in the country had not gone up to the same extent that tourism had.
 The country was not seeing the full benefit of the increased numbers.
 The Committee had to ask SA Tourism what they were going to do about this in light of the global recession and deepening crisis in the Euro-zone.
-It was critical to look at how tourists could be encouraged to spend more Euros or Dollars in South Africa.
-There was also a concern that the benefits of the tourism sector were not reaching the rural areas.
-Relevant stakeholders could be brought in to brief the Committee on the current situation.
+It was critical to look at how tourists could be encouraged to spend more Euros or Dollars in

 The Chairperson asked where Mr Krumbock had received his figures from regarding the money being spent in the country.